aniketdeshh/aniketdeshh/README.md

 ### I'm currently working on:

 These projects:
-* a game/physics engine in javascript and WebGL
+* a math library written in python
 * freelance programming 💻

 Self-studying classes: